New trouble for infrastructure talks as pressure mounts

 The White House wants a bipartisan agreement for this first phase, before Democrats go it alone to tackle broader priorities in a bigger $3.5 trillion budget plan that's on deck.
 A recent poll from The Associated Press-NORC found 8 in 10 Americans favor some increased infrastructure spending, and the current package could be a political win for all sides as lawmakers try to show voters that Washington can work.

-But as talks drag on, anxious Democrats, who have slim control of the House and Senate, could also try to pass the first legislation by themselves.
-Senate Majority Leader Chuck Schumer, D-N.Y., has said wants to pass the bipartisan package as well as the blueprint for a larger $3.5 trillion budget plan before the Senate leaves for its August recess.
+But as talks drag on, anxious Democrats, who have slim control of the House and Senate, face a timeline to act on what would be some of the most substantial legislation in years.
+Senate Majority Leader Chuck Schumer warned senators they could be kept in session this weekend to finish the work.
+He wants progress on both packages before the August recess.

 Adding to the mix, Donald Trump issued a statement Monday disparaging Senate Republicans for even dealing with the Democrats on infrastructure, though it's unclear what influence he has.
 The former president had failed at an infrastructure deal when he was in office.